huggingface/diffusers/docs/source/en/optimization/neuron.md

   sd_neuron_xl/
 ```

-Now let's generate some images with pre-compiled SDXL models:
+Now generate some images with the pre-compiled SDXL model.

 ```python
 >>> from optimum.neuron import NeuronStableDiffusionXLPipeline